selftatbobby/todo-list/README.md

     2a. style
 2. build out inbox functionality to show current page of todo items
-    3. replicate functionality to other pages/divs/projects when add project button is clicked
+    3. replicate functionality to other pages/divs/projects when add project button is clicked 3a. make module that appends div/project to mainContent 3b. hides all other div/projects on mainContent 3c. object with indexes to reference back to div/projects